facelessuser/coloraide/docs/src/markdown/interpolation.md

 Depending on the color space, carrying-forward may have better or worse results.

-Channel components supported for `carryforward`.
+The following table shows channel components supported for `carryforward`.
 Spaces may use different names for their channels, but if they are derived from the related space classes, their channels are supported.
 For instance, `xyz` is derived from `RGBish`, so `x`, `y`, and `z` is treated like super saturated `r`, `g`, and `b`.

 Space\ Type  | Channel\ Equivalents
 ------------ | --------